How to play Boutique Hotel Manager

 • Each player with availability calculates the total rate for the stay, including breakfast if requested.

-• The player offering the lowest total price wins the guests, receives the money, and blocks the rooms according to the card.
-Note the color and shapes of the stay.
+• The player offering the lowest total price wins the guests and receives the money

 • If there is a tie in price, guests choose the best-rated hotel.
 If ratings are equal, players compete in marketing by bidding Money Cards face down (blank cards allowed).
 The highest bidder wins.
 If still tied, demand is generated and all tied players get guests.